-- Get into the rhythm – Using a rhythm to tap out a password can help people remember longer passwords.
+- Get into the rhythm – Using rhythm to tap out a password can help people remember longer passwords.
 Using a mnemonic can also help here and can be memorable.
-For instance creating a password from the phrase I’d love to own a brand new Ferrari!
+For instance, creating a password from the phrase I’d love to own a brand new Ferrari!
 Il2oabnF!

 - Don’t reuse passwords from other sites, especially social media – Hackers rely heavily on mining information from social networking sites, so employees should avoid using the same passwords on social sites as they do on accessing company resources.

 Finally, ensure everyone is on-board.
 It’s all too common to find only some people following password policies.
 Getting everyone’s buy-in on using more complex password policies improves network security all round.